 Without a team, there can be no leadership – otherwise, who are you leading?
 Part of the culture of any solid team is trust and transparent communication.
 With open communication, this is a time to leave status and emotion at the door.
 Because, this is where you and others can speak openly and honestly with one another.
 Mistakes can be put on the table and plans for improvement developed.
 The voice of others must be heard in order to create a healthy culture and continually improve performance.

 Investigate options that lead you to common ground.

-Similar to above, good leaders always find ways to achieve reliability between their audience and with their team members.
+Similar to what we mentioned above, good leaders always find ways to achieve reliability between their audience and with their team members.
 Great teams will always have different ideas about how they can accomplish a specific goal.
 It is critical to take the best concepts from all thoughts and put them into a strategy with the highest potential for success.
 There is no ‘I’ in team.

 Intend an outcome that meets everyone’s needs.

 Defining the results and developing the plan for achieving those results is only part of leading a team and influencing others, and determining what winning looks like is also important when creating a team driven to succeed.
 What does the win mean for the team overall?
 What will happen afterwards?
 Helping others visualize the win allows them to develop a path to get there.
 This is equally as beneficial for those customers within your organizations.

 Improvise as needed.

 Adaptation is a necessary part of moving towards the achievement of any goals.
 Planning is important but preparation and adaptation are even more important.
-Just this week, we shared the 5 P’s in our Facebook Community and with our coaching clients;
+Here are the 5 P’s we talk about more inside our Facebook Community and with our coaching clients;